orendain/DemeoMods/README.md

 ===================

 - If you're disconnected you can resume the ruleset by reconnecting, then having others leave and come back after you're host again!
-- Colorized text display of advanced stats when picking up player pieces.
+- Colorized text display of advanced stats when selecting/grabbing player pieces.
 Works when NOT hosting games also!
-(PCVR/VR ONLY)

 Gameplay changes
 ================